 “Who cares wins – why good business is better business” by David Jones was first published in 2013 by Pearson (ISBN, 0273762974, 9780273762973).

-Andrei Rogobete is a Research Fellow with the Centre for Enterprise, Markets & Ethics.
+Andrei Rogobete is the Associate Director of the Centre for Enterprise, Markets & Ethics.
 For more information about Andrei please click here.